trinhminhtriet/markgen/README.md

 - 🔗 **GitHub Integration**: Fetch recent contributions, pull requests, starred repositories, and more with GitHub API support.
 - 📰 **RSS Feed Support**: Include content from RSS feeds directly in your markdown files.
 - 📚 **GoodReads Integration**: Display your book reviews, currently reading books, and more using the GoodReads API.
-- 📖 **Literal.club Integration**: Showcase your currently reading books from Literal.club with ease.
 - ⚙️ **Customizable Templates**: Use and modify templates for various use cases, including GitHub profile READMEs.
 - 🔒 **Authentication Support**: Securely access APIs with environment variables for tokens and credentials.
 - 🛠️ **Cross-Platform**: Available as binaries for Linux, macOS, and Windows, with support for ARM architectures.
 - 🏗️ **Build from Source**: Easily build the tool from source with Go 1.16 or higher.
-- 🤖 **GitHub Actions Ready**: Automate markdown generation with the [readme-scribe GitHub Action](https://github.com/muesli/readme-scribe/).
+- 🤖 **GitHub Actions Ready**: Automate markdown generation GitHub action.
 - 🛠️ **Template Helpers**: Includes utilities like `humanize` for timestamps and `reverse` for slices.

 ## 🚀 Installation